When is the Best Time to Visit Iceland?

 And, of course, who could forget about those ever-elusive Northern Lights?
 Iceland is one of the best places to see the Northern Lights.
 Although they can be visible from late August to early May, it’s the months in-between that are the best to see them.
 You can learn more about the Northern Lights in our blog, where we explain the science-y bit, the history and legends, and how to capture them on your smartphone!

 So, I guess you can say that winter in Iceland is pretty wonderful, and we received hundreds of thousands of visitors over the winter period.

 Autumn and Spring in Iceland

-September is a bit of a sweet spot, because the days are still long and sunny (if a little chillier).
+September is a bit of a sweet spot because the days are still long and sunny (if a little chillier).
 It is still possible to take a last chance adventure on some of the trails whilst they still remain open.
-The weather can still be warm enough for camping (though, you might need an extra layer) and September also sees the Northern Lights becoming visible again.
+The weather can still be warm enough for camping (though, you might need an extra layer) and September also sees the Northern Lights become visible again.
 So, you could say that September has the best of both worlds if your timing is right and the weather gods are kind to us.
-The ‘réttir’ (rr-yee-ett-ir) is open for visitors to get involved, and you can join a crack squad of sheep wranglers on horse-back, quad bikes and foot in an attempt to find all of the sheep in order to round them up and taken them back indoors for the winter.
+The ‘réttir’ (rr-yee-ett-ir) is open for visitors to get involved, and you can join a crack squad of sheep wranglers on horse-back, quad bikes, and foot in an attempt to find all the sheep in order to round them up and take them back indoors for the winter.